[ Printer Friendly Version ] [ Report Abuse ]

+I plastered on a simpering smile.
 “My Quidditch Through the Ages, please.”

 “Hold on.”
 The door slammed shut, and I heard some more shuffling noises, which probably meant that Aidan was searching amidst the mountainous piles of junk in his room for my poor book.
 I drummed my fingers against the mahogany doorframe impatiently.